 Fancy some sport out on the water?
 Kite surfing, windsurfing and sandboarding are all popular here, with lessons and rental equipment available to holidaymakers.
 Or perhaps you’d rather sample the fruits of the sea without getting in?
 Fresh seafood is available in the city’s many restaurants so tuck in with gusto!

-With a surplus of safari camps available it can be hard to know where to start when planning a holiday, but cruises to South Africa with NCL and Iglu take out this tricky part for you.
+With a surplus of safari camps available it can be hard to know where to start when planning a holiday, but cruises to South Africa with NCL via Iglu Cruise take out this tricky part for you.

-Your Cape Town stay before your South Africa cruise will be followed by a safari at Aquila Game Reserve just two hours outside the city.
+For instance, follow your Cape Town stay with a safari at Aquila Game Reserve just two hours outside the city.
 The 10,000-hectare conservancy is situated between the Langeberg and the Outeniqua Mountains in the Western Cape, with game drives offered on traditional safari vehicles, horseback or quad bikes.

 On safari here, guests can enjoy a wide diversity of wildlife and natural Karoo beauty with the opportunity to capture stunning wildlife photos.
 Elephants, lions, buffalo, rhinos and leopards as well as a significant amount of other wild game all roam freely on the reserve making for a truly unique and unforgettable experience.